How a Machine Learning Studio (classic) model progresses from an experiment to a Web service

 - Output final values

-Once you're satisfied with your experiment, you can deploy it as a Classic Azure Machine Learning Web service or a New Azure Machine Learning Web service so that users can send it new data and receive back results.
+Once you're satisfied with your experiment, you can deploy it as a Machine Learning (classic) Web service or an Azure Machine Learning Web service so that users can send it new data and receive back results.